Travel Tips

 What the Data Says

-Of course, the days you travel on matters — and the results of which days are best may be a bit surprising.
-For domestic travel, starting your trip on a Wednesday was found to yield savings of more than 15% when compared to starting on a Sunday or Monday.
-Interestingly, this latest advice is an update from previous guidance that stated Friday was actually the best day of the week for departure.
-Similarly, while previous data said that international travelers were best off starting their trips on Thursdays, this has now also shifted to Wednesdays.
-In this case, those who began trips in the middle of the week versus on the weekend saved an average of 10%.
+Of course, the days you travel on matters, and the results on which days are best may be a bit surprising.
+For domestic travel, starting your trip on a Saturday was found to yield savings of more than 17% versus the most expensive day, Sunday.
+Funny enough, this latest advice is an update from previous guidance of flying on Wednesday… which itself was revised from Friday.
+Meanwhile, after previous data said that the best day to fly internationally had moved from Thursday to Wednesday, this has now shifted back to Thursdays.
+In this case, savings versus Sunday itineraries were around 15%.

 As you may have heard, the day of the week you choose to buy your flight can also be a factor in your fare.
-Furthermore, the research continues to find that Sunday was the best day for booking.
-In fact, domestic fliers were able to save as much as 5% by booking on Sunday while international flight savings were closer to 15%.
-In fact, Expedia’s report notes that Sunday bookers saved an average of 5% more on flights in 2022 than they did in 2021.
+Furthermore, the research continues to find that Sunday is the best day for booking.
+In fact, domestic fliers were able to save as much as 6% by booking on Sunday while international flight savings were closer to 17%.
+Mondays and Fridays are the days you’ll want to avoid booking flights on.

 Although this data is definitely interesting, it’s worth keeping in mind that it is subject to change over time.
 What’s more, the results are based on averages and, thus, may not apply in every situation.
 Ultimately, while this may help you set a basic course, it’ll be up to you to navigate the best path from there.